 #6 Take out a 0% APR Credit Card

 One way of paying for your dental care is with a 0% credit card.
 While a 12-month window is common, 24-month deals are not unusual, with some cards stretching to 30 months or more, giving you nearly three years to pay off the cost of your treatment without incurring any interest charges.
-This may be a way of getting an affordable All-on-4 or low-cost dental implants without breaking the bank.
-Beware that failure to pay the principal in full by the stated deadline can result in significant penalties and high interest rates, so you will want to be confident full payment can be achieved on time.
+This may be a way of getting affordable treatment without breaking the bank.
+Beware that failure to pay the principal in full by the stated deadline can result in significant penalties and high-interest rates, so you will want to be confident full payment can be achieved on time.

 #7 You May be Eligible for Dental Charity Services